 Current Authority

-The current Authority came on board on the 30th of July 2020 and will serve until 30 June 2024.
-The Authority members were inaugurated on 26th October 2020 by the Honourable Vice President and Minister of Health and Child Care, Hon.
-Gen. (Rtd.)
-Dr C.G.D.N.
-Chiwenga ‘G.C.Z.M’.
-The new Authority is headed by Mr Ranganai Mubvumbi.
+The current Authority came on board in December 2025 and will serve until 2030.
+The Authority members were inaugurated on the 19th of December 2025 by the Hon Minister of Health and Child Care, Dr Douglas Mombeshora, Deputy Minister of Health and Child Care, Hon Sleiman Kwidini and the Permanent Secretary, Dr. Aspect Mashingaidze.
+The new Authority is headed by Professor Joconiah Chirenda.

 The Health Professions Authority plays important roles of acting as an appealing body for any dispute between health practitioners and their councils, and protection of public interest.